 What are some ways that families can help their students?

 Try to see the world through your student’s eyes.
-Don’t overschedule and build downtime into routines.
-Insist that the student work hard; do the best as one possibly can; get 8 hours of sleep, exercise, eat sensibly; and be kind.
+Don’t overschedule.
+Build downtime into routines.
+Some students may need help with time management and planning.
+Insist that the student work hard; do the best as one possibly can; fulfill commitments including assignment deadlines; get 8 hours of sleep; exercise; eat sensibly; be honest and be kind.
+Don’t miss opportunities to teach the life survival skill of knowing when one needs help and researching resources or self-advocating to get that help.
 Limit extracurricular activities to 20 hours per week – that’s everything from school activities to videogaming and chats with friends.

 Maturation is the accumulation of daily struggles as well as major achievements.
 A new world is opening for your student and may affect you too.
 Mind expectations and decision biases, and also keep a sense of optimism about the future.